 Unlike many other small towns located on Route 66, the passing traffic had little effect on the small town, which never featured more than a trading post, gas, and groceries.
 The White Mound Trading Post held Houck’s post office from 1924 until 1946.
 In 1958, U.S. Interstate 40 came through the area, superseding Route 66.
 The White Mound Trading Post closed two years later.

 Then, in the 1960s, a new modern trading post was built at the same site.
 Called Fort Courage, this place was inspired by the 1960s television show F-Troop.
 Over the years this stop featured a coffee shop, restaurant, gas station, grocery store, gift shop, and trading post which kept a large selection of authentic Indian jewelry, Navajo rugs, and all types of curios and souvenirs.
 It also featured motel units, a trailer park, and a campground.
 Today, however, Fort Courage is only a shell of its former self, with only abandoned buildings to testify to more prosperous times.
+On May 16, 2020, a fire destroyed a good portion of the old Route 66 attraction, including one of the towers.

 Just south of Houck is the old Allentown Bridge, listed on the National Register of Historic Places.
 Also called the Puerco River Bridge, it was in 1923 part of the National Old Trails Road.
-The single span wooden timber bridge became a part of Route 66 from 1926 to 1931.
+The single-span wooden timber bridge became a part of Route 66 from 1926 to 1931.
 It is located just south of I-40, exit 351 on Indian Route 9402/Allentown Road.

 Just past Houck, at the Pine Springs Exit #346, Route 66 travelers can follow an old alignment on the north frontage road, which crosses a box canyon, passes by the ruins of the Old Querino Canyon Trading Post and over the Querino Canyon Bridge.
 However, travelers should be aware that the north frontage road soon turns to dirt and can become impassable during rains.